Cruz Teng

-Cruz Teng (born 18 September 1979) is a former Singaporean radio and television host.
-He is currently a communications professional.
+Cruz Teng (born 18 September 1979) is a Singaporean events, radio and television host and the owner of a content and communications consultancy he founded in 2025.

-He made his radio debut in 1996 at the age of 16 and hosted radio and television programmes, as well as entertainment, trade and corporate events from 1996 to 2015.
-He was head of Singapore’s number one radio station YES 933 from 2013 to 2015, and a four-time winner of the Most Popular Radio Personality Award.
-He left Mediacorp in 2015 and ventured into the corporate world, where he held several communications positions in various companies.
+He made his radio debut in 1996 before he turned 17, and hosted radio and television programmes, as well as entertainment, trade and corporate events from 1996 to 2015 and was a four-time winner of the Most Popular Radio Personality Award at the Singapore Radio Awards.
+He was head of Singapore’s number one radio station Mediacorp YES 933 from 2013 to 2015.

+He left media in 2015 and ventured into the corporate world, where he held senior brand and communications positions in various industries, including land transport, automotive, insurance and banking.
+In 2022, he was appointed a board member of Singapore-listed NoonTalk Media.

 Education

 Teng was educated at Anderson Secondary School where he took his GCE O Levels.
 He completed a Diploma in Business Studies at Ngee Ann Polytechnic in 1999.
 He enrolled in a part-time bachelor's degree course at SIM University in 2009, and completed his studies in 2012 despite a term’s absence.
 In 2014, he announced that he was accepted into Nanyang Technological University, to read Master of Mass Communications.
 He had completed the matriculation process and scored a corporate scholarship, but had to withdraw from the course when it was decided that he would return to the morning show.